CEO Pay Ratio Rule: What You Need to Know, Next Steps and Considerations

-Included in the 2010 Dodd-Frank Act is Section 953(b), the so-called CEO pay ratio rule, which requires publicly traded companies to disclose the ratio of their CEO’s pay to that of their median employee.
+Included in the 2010 Dodd-Frank Act is Section 953(b), is the so-called CEO Pay Ratio Rule, which requires publicly traded companies to disclose the ratio of their CEO’s pay to that of their median employee.
 Companies will be required to report the pay ratio disclosure based on compensation paid in their first full fiscal year beginning on or after January 1, 2017.

 Determine the effective date that will be used to determine the employee population, and thus the median employee.
 This date can be any date within the last three months of the fiscal year that the proxy is being prepared for.